logancollingwood/smashlounge2/readme.md

 4. Create database `smashlounge` or whatever you want to call it (just update .env)
 5. Run `php artisan migrate` to create database migration
-6. Run `php artisan db:seed` to run seed
+6. Run `php artisan db:seed` to run seed with example data
+7. Serve the database using mysql

 ###Serve
-serve the application with `php artisan serve`
-Might also need MAMP to run the mysql database backend
+The ideal setup for self-hosting a dev server is using Virtualbox Vagrant, and to run a *AMP server with a static IP to host.
+It is best to share a folder with the VM, and modify apache so that it serves from the shared file.
+That way, you can develop on the host OS and just use the VM for hosting a clean webserver.

 ###Gulp Tasks
 All raw scripts are placed in `public/js/scripts`.
 Running `gulp scripts` will run a gulp